 What kit will be provided?

 Most ships provide rubber insulated boots to guests for the duration of the voyage, and a few also offer complimentary parka jackets.
 These are decent bits of kit, often with a high neck to keep out the wind, and a zip in fleece inner layer.
 Please check the 'Prepare For Your Voyage' documents or your original confirmation email to see what’s provided on your vessel.
 When choosing your parka jacket sizing we suggest choosing one size larger than you would normally.
 The same goes for your rubber boots.
 Try on your jacket and boots straight away - if an item isn’t quite right you can always swap it.

 What should I pack for the Arctic?

-We’d suggest that you take a warm coat with you, along the lines of a micro down jacket or a good softshell.
+We always suggest that you still take a warm coat with you, either a micro down jacket or a good softshell.
 This will be a useful extra layer when you are on board and perfect for anytime on land before or after your cruise.

-This will depend on the trip you are going on and how active you want to be.
-If you are on a land-based expedition then you will definitely need walking boots and it is essential that you have taken time to walk them in and 'wear them in' before the trip.
+If you are on a land-based expedition then you will definitely need walking boots and it is essential that you have taken time to wear them in before the trip.

 Flat rubber-soled shoes are best, particularly for the icy outer decks, so trainers are perfect.